Robust Least Squares Problems with Binary Uncertain Data: Numerical Experiments

 \subsection{Health Status Prediction Using Wearable Sensor Data}

-In this experiment, we evaluate the robustness of our \ref{eq:binary_RLS} model on a binary health status classification task using real-world wearable sensor data under adversarial label corruption.
-The dataset is derived from \cite{chen2025differential}, comprising physiological and motion signals collected from smart watches (e.g., heart rate, Sp$\text{O}_2$) and smart insoles (e.g., foot pressure, step frequency, center of pressure) at 5-second intervals over 10 days from 10 users.
-Each user contributes approximately \( r_i \approx 130{,}000 \) data points (\(i = 1, \dots, 10\)), and each data point is labeled as either 0 (healthy) or 1 (ill).
+In this experiment, we evaluate the robustness of the \ref{eq:binary_RLS} model on a binary health status classification task using wearable sensor data under adversarial label corruption.
+The dataset is derived from \cite{chen2025differential}, comprising physiological and motion signals collected from smart watches (e.g., heart rate, Sp$\text{O}_2$) and smart insoles (e.g., foot pressure, step frequency, center of pressure) at 5-second intervals over 10 days from 10 elderly users.
+Each user contributes approximately \( r_i \approx 130{,}000 \) data points (\(i = 1, \dots, 10\)), and each data point is labeled as either 0 (healthy) or 1 (ill). {In the test sets, the positive-label ratio varies across users from 21.41\% to 58.87\%, with an average of 33.71\%.
+To avoid relying only on a single aggregate metric, we report average accuracy together with confusion matrices in a representative high-noise setting.}